top of page

 The goddess of Lower Egypt on the bottom right, seated, Wadjet

-The crocodile god Sobek on a bier centre middle bottom Cameo brooches left from top: Sekhmet
+The pair of crocodile god Sobek on a bier centre middle bottom Cameo brooches left from top: Sekhmet

 Heru (Horus)